parthasm/Naive-Bayes-Document-Classifier/README.md

 c) Tokenization: Splitting the raw text from each document into tokens, for documents in both training dataset and test dataset.

+The final result is reported as the following parameters:

+a) Macro-Precision
+b) Micro-Precision
+c) Macro-Recall
+d) Micro-Recall
+e)